Search our Guidelines.

 - Pursuing Legal Remedy—If a member suffers an injury and a probable liable party or his insurance refuses to pay unless legal remedies are pursued, the member must pursue his legal remedies unless he demonstrates that doing so would violate his Biblically-based conviction against initiating a lawsuit.
 Conditions may be placed on sharing needs related to such injuries before the matter is settled.
 Amounts that are received in settlement, to the extent they fairly represent compensation for shared medical expenses, must be sent on to meet other members’ needs.

 - Other Available Assistance—Seeking assistance from government aid programs is never required by SMI and is contrary to our understanding of God’s desire for His people.
 However, if a non-governmental, secular, religious, or fraternal organization is willing to pay any portion of a qualifying medical bill and the member refuses to accept this payment, the member has then chosen not to have that portion of the bill shared, unless the member demonstrates that accepting the assistance would violate his Biblical conviction.
-Funds raised by crowdfunding for medical expenses must also be used toward reducing the shareable amount.
+Funds raised by crowdfunding for shareable medical expenses must be reported to SMI and will be applied to reduce the shareable amount.